FGM/accounts-fake/README.md

 The package takes its configuration from `Meteor.settings`, exposing its `public` value and hiding its `secret` on the client side.

+It also uses a `fake.rootKeys` field holding an array of service fields to expose at the root of the user document.
+By default, these are `profile`, `username`, `emails`, and `onlyWithAutopublish`.
+The first three will always be available client-side if configured, while the last one will only be available while the `autopublish` package is present.

-This means your `settings.json` file must look somehow like this:
+This means your `settings.json` file should look somehow like this:

     {
       "fake": {
-        "secret": "the secret, share you will"
+        "secret": "the secret, share you will",
+        "rootKeys": ["profile", "username", "emails", "onlyWithAutopublish"]
       },
       "public": {
         "fake": {